 When the celebration ended I returned home and promptly tossed the book in the corner of my room.
 Several months passed before I opened the pages.
 When I did, something inside the front cover caught my attention.
 To my surprise, I discovered a handwritten note from my dad explaining why he gave me the book.

 “As your father, I will always be concerned about every aspect of your life.
 I want you to be ‘healthy’ in every area - including your finances. ….
 Please receive this book in love and know that I’m always available for answering questions on Dave’s plan or advice on anything else.”

 Not only did I feel guilty for my initial reaction toward the book, I also was also blown away that my dad took the time to explain why I should read the book.
 It ends up I loved the book and the principles have had a profound impact on my life.

-But rather than focus on the specifics of the book, I like to discuss the powerful moment my dad created when he wrote the note inside the book cover.
+But rather than discuss book specifics, I like to focus on the powerful moment my dad created when he wrote the note inside the book cover.
 What might have happened if he had not taken a few minutes to write the note?

 Would I have read the book?

 It’s fascinating to consider how my life was impacted by one small - yet powerful - moment.

 Creating powerful, life-changing moments is one of the most important things we can do as educators.

 Whereas I was fortunate to have parents who created life-altering turning points, many of our students are not as lucky.
 All staff members - not just teachers - must look for opportunities to create defining moments for students.

 Sharing words of encouragement, engaging in conversations about goals, or commenting on a special talents are all chances for educators to positively alter a student’s trajectory in a few short minutes.